ianjum99/QS-tech-test/README.md

 ```
 terraform plan
 ```
 This command creates an execution plan and shows you what actions Terraform will perform when you apply your configuration.
-If you have variable values to pass in, you would also include those here.

 6. Review the plan to make sure everything looks correct.